egeexyz/snap-slurm/README.md

 ## Installation

-Upon installation this snap will not try to run any daemons until the `physical-memory-control` and `network-control` interfaces have been connected and `snap.mode` config has been set to a supported value.
+Upon installation this snap will not try to run any daemons until the `network-control` plug has been connected and `snap.mode` config has been set to a supported value.

 #### Install form Snapstore
 ```bash